JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 nothing # hide
 ```

+The second argument of `predict` is always an instance of `KindOfProxy`, and will always
+be `TrueTarget()` in this case, as only literal values of the target (rather than, say
+probabilistic predictions) are being supported.

 In some algorithms `predict` computes something of interest in addition to the target
 prediction, and this `report` item is returned as the second component of the return
 value.
 When there's nothing to report, we must return `nothing`, as here.

 Our `predict` method is an example of an **operation**.
 Other operations include
 `transform` and `inverse_transform` and an algorithm can implement more than one.
-For example,
+For
-a K-means clustering algorithm might implement a `transform` for dimension reduction, and a
+example, a K-means clustering algorithm might implement `transform` for dimension
-`predict` to return cluster labels.
+reduction, and `predict` to return cluster labels.

+The `predict` method is reserved for predictions of a [target variable](@ref proxy), and
+only `predict` has the extra `::KindOfProxy` argument.

 ## Accessor functions

 The arguments of an operation are always `(algorithm, fitted_params, data...)`.
-The interface
+The
-also provides **accessor functions** for extracting information, from the `fitted_params`
+interface also provides **accessor functions** for extracting information, from the
-and/or fit `report`, that is shared by several algorithm types.
-There is one for feature
+`fitted_params` and/or fit `report`, that is shared by several algorithm types.
+There is
-importances that we can implement for `MyRidge`:
+one for feature importances that we can implement for `MyRidge`:

 ```@example anatomy
 LearnAPI.feature_importances(::MyRidge, fitted_params, report) =